Robyn Acampora

 Preferred pronouns: she/her

 Lisa started her Yale career in 2004 and joined the Office of Career Strategy in 2006 where she supported Health Professions Advising and STEM Connect for several years.
 In 2021 she moved to her current role supporting office-wide initiatives in the Office of Career Strategy.
-In her free time, Lisa enjoys traveling with her family, playing with her two dogs, Cosmo and Louie, and listening to podcasts.
+In her free time, Lisa enjoys traveling with friends and family, playing with her two dogs, and listening to podcasts.

 Denise Byrnes